 Voice of defiance

-It’s hard to get a true sense of scale unless there are other humans around, but it’s worth making the somewhat rocky five-minute scramble to the top of the nearby cliffs to take in the full view of the monoliths stretching out towards the sea.
+It’s hard to get a true sense of scale unless there are other humans around, but it’s worth making the somewhat rocky five-minute scramble to the top of the nearby cliffs to take in the full view of the monoliths stretching out toward the sea.

 And if the temperatures aren’t too unbearable, walking the sculpture’s full kilometer is a must.